Country selection

 - The pharmaceutical industry and any producer or distributor of a health product are required to declare any undesirable effect relating to the products they market

-- Anyone who has had AEs can report to the health worker and/or the nearest health structure
+- Anyone who has had an AE can report to the health worker and/or the nearest health structure

 Sponsor Responsibilities

-Per the DPM’s Application form for clinical trial authorization in Mali (MLI-1), the sponsor (also known as the promoter in Mali) is required to declare unexpected serious adverse effects and to submit safety reports in accordance with the regulations in force in Mali.
+Per the DPM’s application form for clinical trial authorization in Mali (MLI-1), the sponsor (also known as the promoter in Mali) is required to declare unexpected SAEs and to submit safety reports in accordance with the regulations in force in Mali.

 Form Completion & Delivery Requirements